 After taking the Basic Workshop, which workshop should I take next?
 Should I take the advanced weekend workshops in a particular order?

-After completing the Basic Workshop, you may take any of the advanced weekend workshops, in any order, except for Core Soul Retrieval Training, which requires more advanced preparation.
+After completing the Basic Workshop, you may take any of the advanced weekend workshops, in any order, except for Power Soul Retrieval Training, which requires more advanced preparation.
 Before you go on to advanced weekend workshops, you should make sure you have achieved some success in shamanic journeying and are able to contact at least one spirit of the Upper or Lower Worlds.
 If not, take the Basic Workshop again or practice the method at home until you are successful.
 The method for shamanic journeying, as developed by Michael Harner, is described in Cave and Cosmos, Appendices A & B.

 How soon can I attend the advanced residential programs such as the Two Week Shamanic Healing Intensive and the Three Year Program of Advanced Initiations in Shamanism and Shamanic Healing?